PunitTak2005/c-flow-control/README.md

-# c-flow-control
+# if-else-statement
-to understand flow of control in c
+to understand flow of control in c with if else statements